Multiple choice questions in c

 Explanation:

-Note: In memory float and double data is stored in completely different way.
-If you want to see actual memory representation goes to question number (60) and (61).
+Please note: The memory representation of float and double data types is entirely different.
+If you wish to explore the actual memory representation, refer to questions number (60) and (61).

 Data type tutorial.